amqp-node/amqplib/doc/channel_api.md

 ### `Channel#unbindExchange(destination, source, pattern, [args])`

-Remove a binding from an exchange to a queue.
-A binding with the exact `source` exchange, destination `queue`, routing key `pattern`, and extension `args` will be removed.
-If no such binding exists, it's &ndash;
-you guessed it &ndash; a channel error.
+Remove a binding from an exchange to another exchange.
+A binding with the exact `source` exchange, `destination` exchange, routing key `pattern`, and extension `args` will be removed.
+If no such binding exists, it's &ndash; you guessed it &ndash; a channel error.

 ### `Channel#publish(exchange, routingKey, content, [options])`